PLP-GTR/fueltracker/README.md

 # todo's, notes and ideas

 - table for tanks (id, fuel_type_uuid, capacity, capacity_unit_uuid, flag if standard)
-- table for consumption_units
-- table for payment_types
-- table for currencies
 - table for places (i.e. gas stations, at home like farmes refuel etc)
 - table for fuel_types
 - Support not only distances but usage hours (renaming distance to utilization)